optyfr/JRomManager/README.md

 _Minimal instructions for cmdline compilation_:

 If you just want to recompile sources without using an IDE (Eclipse), here are the steps to follow...
-- First, you need Java JDK 8 installed from your system package manager or from the official installer, or at least take care that all java jdk binaries are accessible from your current $PATH or %PATH%
+- First, you need OpenJDK 11 installed from your system package manager or from the official installer, or at least take care that all java jdk binaries are accessible from your current $PATH or %PATH%
-  - [Required] If your are on Windows, you'll also need Visual C++ 2017 installed which is needed to build the JLauncher executable (gradle native plugin will detect Visual C++ installed and build/link using the VC++ compiler)
+    - [Optional] If your are on Windows, and you want to build the MSI installer, you'll need
-  - [Optional] If your are on Windows, and you want to build the MSI installer, you'll need the latest WIX Toolset to be installed and its bin/ folder added in your %PATH%
+       - the latest WIX Toolset to be installed and its bin/ folder added in your %PATH%
+       - OpenJDK 14 installed (for jpackage)
 - Download and unarchive `https://github.com/optyfr/JRomManager/releases/download/<version>/JRomManager-<version>-src.tgz` (use sevenzip for Windows); **Do not download `Source Code (zip)` or `Source Code (tar.gz)`, those ones are automatically built by github and unfortunately does not contains required submodules**
 - `cd JRomManager-<version>`
 - run
     - Unix: `sh ./gradlew build`
     - Windows: `.\gradlew.bat build`
 - This is the included gradle-wrapper, it will download the right gradle binaries package version, then compile and package all (see build subdirs)

 ## Current Features